How to Dine Safely in Park City

 Park City has a wealth of incredible restaurants that offer terrific outdoor dining experiences.
 What’s more?
 All summer long, Historic Main Street will be car-free on Sundays, allowing visitors and locals to dine, shop and stroll while enjoying our fresh mountain air from 11:00 AM - 10:00 PM.
 Remember to practice safe social distancing guidelines and wear a face covering when enjoying our great outdoor patios or going by foot on Main Street.

 Learn more about Park City’s reopening

 Remember, Summit County now requires the use of face coverings indoors and outdoors whenever six feet of separation cannot be maintained as we manage the Coronavirus.
-Keep an eye on our website to learn more about how to dine out in Park City during our reopening and how you can support our thriving restaurant community.
+Keep an eye on our website to learn more about how to dine out in Park City during and how you can support our thriving restaurant community.